 Peru - Lake Titicaca To Machu Picchu

-Return scheduled flights to Lima, via Amsterdam (overnight on the way home)
+Return flights to Lima via Amsterdam (overnight on return)

 Internal flights from Lima to Arequipa, and from Cuzco to Lima